 Sauté combines plié and relevé into a simple jump.
 This movement starts from a plié, followed by a quick spring into the air, landing back into a plié.
 It emphasizes leg strength and upper body control.

 Executing a sauté engages both legs and arms, promoting coordination and upper body strength.
-Raising the arms en haut during the jump enhances the aesthetic and helps maintain good posture.
+Raising your arms high during the jump enhances the aesthetic and helps maintain good posture.

 Arm Positions in Ballet

 In classical ballet, arm positions, or ‘port de bras,’ are as important as foot positions.
 They add grace and control to movements, making them look elegant and fluid.
-Understanding and mastering these positions is key to performing ballet with poise.
+Understanding and mastering these positions is key to performing ballet with poise and elegance.

 The basic arm positions include the Preparatory Position, En Avant, and En Haut.
-These basic positions are the foundation for various ballet movements and help maintain proper alignment from shoulders to fingertips.
+These basic positions form the foundation for various ballet movements and help maintain proper alignment from the shoulders to the fingertips.

 Preparatory Position